 Frequently Used Installer Configurations

-The available fields for SMTP configuration are documented in the
+The available fields for Single Mail Transfer Protocol (SMTP) configuration are found in configuration_parameters.md

 sysdig: